emi420/Mootor/README.md

 * iOS (tested in iPod / iOS 3.1, iPad 2)
 * Android (tested in a Motorola Defy / Android 2.3)

+# How can I help?

+We are in a development stage, so you can help this way:

+* Suggest and/or build new features
+* Help to find and/or fix issues
+* Fork + Pull request

 # Bugs

-Please use GitHub Issues to report any bugs found.
+Please use GitHub to report any bugs found.

 # License